 Settlements with third-party payors for retroactive adjustments due to audits, reviews or investigations are considered variable consideration and are included in the determination of the estimated transaction price for providing patient care.
 These settlements are estimated based on the terms of the payment agreement with the payor, correspondence from the payor and the Organization's historical settlement activity, including an assessment to ensure that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the retroactive adjustment is subsequently resolved.
-Estimated settlements are adjusted in future periods as adjustments become known (that is, new information becomes available), or as years are settled or are no longer subject to audit and retroactive adjustments.
-There were no favorable transaction price adjustments related to successful settlements and favorable changes to estimated third-party payor settlement estimates in 2023 or 2022.
+Estimated settlements are adjusted in future periods as adjustments become known (that is, new information becomes available), or as years are settled or are no longer subject to such audits, reviews and investigations.
+Revenues received under third-party arrangements are subject to audit and retroactive adjustments.
+There were no favorable transaction price adjustments related to successful settlements and favorable changes to estimated third-party payor settlement estimates in 2024 or 2023.

 Generally, patients who are covered by third-party payors are responsible for related deductibles and coinsurance, which vary in amount.
 The Organization also provides services to uninsured patients, and offers those uninsured or underinsured patients a discount, either by policy or law, from standard charges.
 The Organization estimates the transaction price for patients with deductibles and coinsurance and from those who are uninsured based on historical experience and current market conditions.
 The initial estimate of the transaction price is determined by reducing the standard charges by any contractual adjustment, discounts and implicit price concessions.
 Subsequent changes to the estimate of the transaction price are generally recorded as adjustment to net patient service revenues in the period of the change.
-For the year ended December 31, 2023 and 2022, the impact of changes in the estimates of discounts and contractual adjustments for performance obligations satisfied in prior years was insignificant to the consolidated financial statements.
+For the years ended December 31, 2024 and 2023, the impact of changes in the estimates of discounts and contractual adjustments for performance obligations satisfied in prior years was insignificant to the consolidated financial statements.